 Both spam emails and physical junk mail can be more than irritating.
 Fortunately, there are ways to get rid of your physical junk mail—practically in no time.
 All you should do is take a snapshot of the physical junk mail you received and send it to DoNotPay.
 The process is quite simple:

-- Go to the DoNotPay in your web browser or iOS app and choose the DoNotMail option
+- Go to the DoNotPay in your web browser and choose the DoNotMail option

 - Click on the Enroll Now button